Prime Health is in compliance with the national data opt-out policy

+Within the United Kingdom information collection and use is governed by the GDPR legislation detailed above.
 We only collect and use your personal information according to the legal bases defined in the GDPR and for the lawful purposes of administering the business of Prime Health.
 The legal bases are as follows:

 - Consent: where you have given your specific consent to the processing of your personal data.
 You may at any time change your mind and withdraw consent, but this may mean we can no longer continue to provide services to you.

 - Performance of a contract: where the processing of your data is necessary for the fulfillment of a contract, for example, e-referrals for NHS patients are subject to a contract.

 - Compliance with a legal obligation: processing of your data is necessary by law and Prime Health is required to comply.

 - In the vital interest: we may process your personal data in order to protect your vital interests, for example in providing emergency treatment or care should it be required.

 - Public interest: we may process personal data in order to complete a task carried out in the public interest.

 - Legitimate interest: we may process your personal data where we have a legitimate “business” interest in processing that information.

 The table below shows the purposes and the associated legal basis under which we process your personal data: